mediaelement/mediaelement/guidelines.md

 	$.extend(mejs.MepDefaults, {
 		// Any variable that can be configured by the end user belongs here.
 		// Make sure is unique by checking API and Configuration file.
+		// Add comments about the nature of each of these variables.
 	});